 The Holy Spirit is the Advocate

 He is described as the advocate and the spirit of truth in those early verses, verses 16 - 17.
 ‘Spirit of truth’ is interesting because later on we see the Holy Spirit revealing the truth.
-We'll come to that in just a moment.
 This word ‘advocate’ is a very interesting word, hard to translate from the Greek - sometimes translated ‘comforter’ or ‘helper’.
 The Greek word has three essential meanings all of which describe the work of the Holy Spirit in the life of the believer.
 The first is a helper.
-The Holy Spirit comes and he lives within us, and he helps us to live the Christian life.
+The Holy Spirit comes and lives within us, and he helps us to live the Christian life.
 Isn't that wonderful?
 The second is an encourager - someone who comforts or encourages us on the journey.
 The third meaning is advocate or a mediator, someone who is speaking on our behalf to the living God, the Father.
 This is a word with a very rich meaning.
-We can only touch on it very briefly in this context but it's interesting that Jesus, in explaining the work of the Holy Spirit, speaks in this terminology.
+We can only touch on it very briefly in this context but it is interesting that Jesus, in explaining the work of the Holy Spirit, speaks in this terminology.
 The advocate, or the helper, the encourager and the mediator.
 I want to encourage you to think of the Holy Spirit in very personal terms.
 If you are a believer in Jesus, the Holy Spirit is living within you: he wants to communicate with you; he wants to empower you; he wants to guide you and help you; he wants to encourage you; and he wants to speak on your behalf to our heavenly Father.

 The Holy Spirit is the Teacher